1. Is there any legislation relating to working from home in your country?

 Yes.
 The employer is explicitly obligated to:

-- provide the employee with: information on and requirements for operating the equipment and keeping it in good repair, and the legal requirements and rules, including those regarding the enterprise in the field of data protection for data to be used during remote work; other technical or documentary means in accordance with the individual employment contract and/or the collective agreement; written information on the liability of the employee and sanctions in case of a failure to observe the rules and requirements established, including those on the protection of business data; written information on the type and volume of work-related data to be collected, processed and stored in the information system if such a system is used for remote assignments and the reporting of work; and written information on how decisions are made when an information system for algorithmic management of remote work is being used.
+• provide the employee with: information and requirements regarding the operation and maintenance of equipment, as well as legal requirements and rules, including those of the company in the area of data protection, which will be applied during remote work; other technical or documentary means in accordance with the individual employment contract and/or the collective agreement; written information on the liability of the employee and sanctions in case of a failure to observe the rules and requirements established, including those on the protection of business data; written information on the type and volume of work-related data to be collected, processed and stored in the information system if such a system is used for remote assignments and the reporting of work; and written information on how decisions are made when an information system for algorithmic management of remote work is being used.

 10. Does an employee need to be insured to work from home?